-Our store support center, one of our distribution centers and one store location are located in a 1.4 million square foot facility on approximately 119 acres in Hudson, Ohio.
-Our building is sitting on 35 acres with an additional 84 acres of land surrounding the facility.
+Our store support center, one of our distribution centers and one store location are located in a 1.4 million square foot facility on 123 acres in Hudson, Ohio.
+Our building is sitting on 33 acres with an additional 90 acres of land surrounding the facility.
 We own both the facility and the real estate.
-The distribution center occupies 1.0 million square feet and the remainder is used as our store support center and a store location.
-We lease three distribution centers.
-We lease and operate a distribution center in West Jefferson, Ohio that is approximately 830,000 square feet located on a 61-acre site.
-The initial term of the lease expires in June 2028 with renewal options for up to an additional 18 years.
-We lease and operate a distribution center in Opelika, Alabama that is approximately 700,000 square feet situated on a 105-acre site.
+The distribution center occupies 1.1 million square feet, while the remainder of the facility's square footage is used as our store support center and a store location.
+We lease two distribution centers and an omni-channel fulfillment center.
+We lease and operate a distribution center in Opelika, Alabama that is approximately 700,000 square feet situated on a 106-acre site.
 The initial term of the lease expires in June 2041 with renewal options for up to an additional 20 years.
-We lease and operate a distribution center in Visalia, California that is approximately 730,000 square feet occupying 86 acres.
+We lease and operate a distribution center in Visalia, California that is approximately 740,000 square feet occupying 90 acres.
 This distribution center consists of two facilities with separate leases.
 The first lease's initial term expires in October 2026 with renewal options for up to an additional 40 years.
 The second lease expires in May 2024 and has no renewal options.
+We lease and operate an omni-channel fulfillment center in West Jefferson, Ohio that is approximately 830,000 square feet located on a 62-acre site.
+The initial term of the lease expires in June 2028 with renewal options for up to an additional 18 years.

 The majority of our remaining properties that we occupy are leased store location facilities, located primarily in high-traffic shopping centers.
 All leases are operating leases and generally have initial terms of 10 years with renewal options for up to 25 years.
 Certain leases contain escalation clauses and contingent rents based on a percent of net sales in excess of defined minimums.
-During fiscal 2022, we incurred \$267.8 million of occupancy costs, including common area maintenance, taxes and insurance for store locations.
+During fiscal 2023, we incurred \$267.8 million in occupancy costs, including common area maintenance, taxes and insurance for store locations.

-As of January 29, 2022, the current terms of our leases (including store locations not yet open), assuming we exercise all lease renewal options, were as follows:
+As of January 28, 2023, the current terms of our leases (including closed store locations with continuing lease obligations and store locations not yet open), assuming we exercise all lease renewal options, were as follows: